Your level of success is the sum total of your core qualities built over a period of time

 If we’re to look at natural talent, it is best described as a person’s innate ability to perform or competently do a certain skill effortlessly based on genetics and natural gifts.
 I’ve never discounted this statement since if we’re to look at Olympics and sports.
 It’s clear that amongst the very best athletes, there are consistently a few of them in each category that form the top 1% that are simply in a class of their own.

-In Malcolm Gladwell’s book ‘The Outliers‘ (Affiliate Link), he briefly explained a case study where a group of the best swimmers who eventually got weighted in the upper categories all ended up with exactly the same body structure, which was perfectly suited for swimming.
+In Malcolm Gladwell’s book ‘The Outliers‘, he briefly explained a case study where a group of the best swimmers who eventually got weighted in the upper categories all ended up with exactly the same body structure, which was perfectly suited for swimming.

-This phenomena can also be applied in other sports and arguably most other non-sport related endeavors.
+This phenomenon can also be applied in other sports and arguably most other non-sport-related endeavors.

 But beyond all of this, can natural talent be developed?